Discovery and exploration of the Solar System: More technical improvements

-In 1668 Isaac Newton builds his own reflecting telescope, the first fully functional of this kind, and a landmark for future developments as it reduces spherical aberration with no chromatic aberration.
+In 1668 Isaac Newton builds his own reflecting telescope, the first fully functional of this kind, and considered a landmark for future developments as it reduces spherical aberration with no chromatic aberration.
 Today, most powerful telescopes in the world are of that type.

 The first solar eclipse photograph was taken on July 28, 1851, by a daguerrotypist named Berkowski.

 In 1840 John W. Draper takes a daguerreotype of the Moon, the first astronomical photograph.
 Since then, astrophotography is a key tool in the observational studies of the skies.

 Spectroscopy is a method that permits to study materials by means of the light they emit, developed around 1835–1860 by Charles Wheatstone, Léon Foucault, Anders Jonas Ångström and others.
 Robert Bunsen and Gustav Kirchhoff further develop the spectroscope, which they used to pioneer the identification of the chemical elements in Earth, and also in the Sun.
 Around 1862 Father Angelo Secchi developed the heliospectrograph, enabling him to study both the Sun and the stars, and identifying them as things intrinsically of the same kind.
 In 1868 Jules Janssen and Norman Lockyer discovered a new element in the Sun unknown on Earth, helium, which currently comprises 23.8% of the mass in the solar photosphere.
 As of today, spectroscopes are an important tool to know about the chemical composition of the celestial bodies.

 By the mid-20th century, new important technologies for remote sensing and observation arose, as radar, radio astronomy and astronautics.